Unifying Overwolf's products under a shared Design System foundation

 Build what serves the team now

-Each decision addresses the same issue, the absence of a shared foundation, but approaches it from a different perspective: architecture, alignment, a context-aware semantic layer, and handoff.
+These decisions all trace back to the same gap, the absence of a shared foundation, and each addresses it from a different angle: architecture, alignment, a context-aware semantic layer, and handoff.

 Ship two tiers, not three